Nuclear Reactors and Radioisotopes for Space

 The first NASA space mission with an ion thruster was from 1998 to 2001.
 The NASA Solar Technology Application Readiness (NSTAR) ion propulsion system enabled the Deep Space 1 mission, the first spacecraft propelled primarily by ion propulsion, to travel over 260 million kilometres and make flybys of the asteroid Braille and the comet Borelly.
 The NASA Evolutionary Xenon Thruster (NEXT) and the Annular Engine are developments of this.
 NEXT is a high-power ion propulsion system designed to reduce mission cost and trip time, operating at three times the power level of NSTAR.
 NASA’s patented Annular Engine has the potential to exceed the performance capabilities of NEXT and other electric propulsion thruster designs, with a total (annular) beam area that is twice as great.

 Research for one version, the Variable Specific Impulse Magnetoplasma Rocket (VASIMR) draws on that for magnetically-confined fusion power (tokamak) for electricity generation, but here the plasma is deliberately leaked to give thrust.
 The system works most efficiently at low thrust (which can be sustained), with small plasma flow, but shorter high thrust operation is possible.
 It is very efficient, with 99% conversion of electric to kinetic energy, though only 70% is claimed for the short thrust firings.
-The VX200, a 200kW version, is being tested in 2015 with a view to deployment on space missions for nuclear electric propulsion.
+The VX200, a 200kW version, was being tested in 2015 with a view to deployment on space missions for nuclear electric propulsion.
 It can also be used for removal of space debris, pushing into low orbit for burn-up.

 Heatpipe Power System (HPS) reactors are compact fast reactors producing up to 100 kWe for about ten years to power a spacecraft or planetary surface vehicle.
 They have been developed since 1994 at the Los Alamos National Laboratory as a robust and low technical risk system with an emphasis on high reliability and safety.
 They employ heatpipes* to transfer energy from the reactor core to make electricity using Stirling or Brayton cycle converters.